History of Lithuania

 The Union of Lublin in 1569 created the Polish-Lithuanian Commonwealth - one of the largest states in sixteenth-century Europe and a pioneering experiment in constitutional monarchy and religious tolerance.
 The Warsaw Confederation of 1573, guaranteeing religious freedom, was among the most advanced political concepts of its era.
 The University of Vilnius, founded in 1579, became a foremost centre of learning in Northern Europe.

-Russian Occupation and National Awakening
+Russian Imperial Rule and National Awakening

 Independence, Occupation, and Restoration

 Lithuania declared independence on 16 February 1918.
-After Soviet and Nazi occupations (1940–1944 and 1941–1944 respectively), the country endured further Soviet rule until 1990.
-The Holocaust was catastrophic: approximately 95% of Lithuania's Jewish population - some 200,000 people - were murdered.
+After Soviet occupation and annexation in 1940, Nazi German occupation from 1941 to 1944, and Soviet reoccupation from 1944 until the restoration of independence, the country endured further Soviet rule until 1990.
+The Holocaust was catastrophic: around 90-95% of Lithuania's Jews - roughly 190,000 to 200,000+ people - were murdered.
 Armed partisan resistance continued into the 1950s.